 - Space heating (heating the house itself)

 Electronics, lighting, and appliances are the next largest users of energy in the home totaling 30%.

 National Academy of Sciences, How we use Energy at Home and Work

 US Energy Information Administration - Using and Saving Energy in Homes, 2009 data

 6.)
-If every American household replaced 3 incandescent light bulbs with compact fluorescent light bulbs, how would US carbon dioxide emissions change?
+If every American household replaced 3 incandescent light bulbs with LED light bulbs, how would US carbon dioxide emissions change?

 - 0.75% increase